aria-7553/discord-search/README.md

 - Also adding buckets and rate limit handling to ensure it isn't abused
 - Combined with Rust's and SQLite's performance, the bot should be really lightweight

 *I can't say fast because we'll be bottlenecked by Discord anyway.
-It's still definitely fast enough that the user won't notice at all*
+It's still as light fast and fast as it can be*

 ### Error handling
 Everything that's done follows these principals: